llqsee/groupset/README.md

 TODO list:
+- Fix the bug of sort;
-- Now is probably time to improve the change circles/numbers, what about using an horizontal stack chart and also include the 5 changes categories ?
-This would be consistant and easier to read
+- ~~Now is probably time to improve the change circles/numbers, what about using an horizontal stack chart and also include the 5 changes categories ?
+This would be consistant and easier to read~~
 - ~~Also when we highlight the arrows we should use the color we use in the line chart to highlight segments~~
 - I am also wondering if it happens change occure across 2 categories (eg from HIGH to LOW and not going through medium, this could be very interesting for the first days of the soccer rankings)
 - Regarding the rank by degree I think there should be a way to rank all the sets at once；